The nominees for the 2023 VMAs – MONDO MODA - Breaking Latest News

 Taylor Swift leads with eight nominations, including Artist of the Year, Song of the Year and Best Cinematography.
 The singer SZA competes with six.
 Both compete for Video of the Year.

 Owner of 28 figurines, Beyoncé competes only in Artist of the Year.
-Understand: she did not release any video from the album “Renaissance”.
+Understand: she did not release any clip from the album “Renaissance”.

 If the writers’ strike doesn’t change the network’s plans, the ceremony will take place on Tuesday, September 12 at Newark, New Jersey’s Prudential Center.